microsoft/OMS-Agent-for-Linux/test/docker-test/README.md

 ### Run test scripts

-- Available modes:
+- Available modes (approximate runtime for all distros).
+Long and instantupgrade can be enabled together:
-  - default: No options needed.
-Runs the install & reinstall tests on the latest agent with a 10 min wait time before verification.
+  - default (30m): No options needed.
+Runs the install & reinstall tests on the latest agent with a single verification.
-  - `long`: Adds a very longer wait time before verification.
+  - `long` (+`LONG_DELAY`): Adds a long wait time (`LONG_DELAY` in oms_docker_tests.py) followed by a second verification.
-  - `instantupgrade`: Install the older version first, verify status, upgrade to newer version and continue tests.
+  - `instantupgrade` (+15m): Install the older version first, verify status, upgrade to newer version and continue tests.
+- With all modes, a subset of images can be tested by providing the corresponding image names

 #### All images